samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

     ***Heated Body (Metal Only).*** A creature that hits the spirit with a melee attack or that starts its turn in a grapple with the spirit takes 1d10 Fire damage.

-    ***Stony Lethargy (Stone Only).*** When a creature starts its turn within 10 feet of the spirit, the spirit can target it with magical energy if the spirit can see it. *Wisdom Saving Throw:* DC equals your spell save DC, the target. *Failure:* Until the start of its next turn, the target can’t make [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack), and its Speed is halved.
+    ***Stony Lethargy (Stone Only).*** When a creature starts its turn within 10 feet of the spirit, the spirit can target it with magical energy if the spirit can see it. *Wisdom Saving Throw:* DC equals your spell save DC, the target. *Failure:* Until the start of its next turn, the target can't make [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack), and its Speed is halved.

     <p style="font-size: 125%;">
     **Actions**
     </p>

-    ***Multiattack.*** The spirit makes a number of Slam attacks equal to half this spell’s level (round down).
+    ***Multiattack.*** The spirit makes a number of Slam attacks equal to half this spell's level (round down).

-    ***Slam.*** *Melee Attack Roll:* Bonus equals your spell attack modifier, reach 5 ft. *Hit:* 1d8 + 4 + the spell’s level Bludgeoning damage.
+    ***Slam.*** *Melee Attack Roll:* Bonus equals your spell attack modifier, reach 5 ft. *Hit:* 1d8 + 4 + the spell's level Bludgeoning damage.

     <p style="font-size: 125%;">
     **Reactions**